Subtitle: June 1st.

 Randolph saw the “fetus of monarchy” in a unitary Executive.
 Liberty was safer in three sets of hands.
 When properly designed, the office could be just as vigorous and responsible.
 Great Britain should not be “our prototype.”
 But why shouldn’t the best British principles, if consistent with American manners and genius, be adapted?
 Even the youngest delegate was born an Englishman and had probably boasted that he lived in the best and freest kingdom on earth.
 George III betrayed British principles and forced America to find liberty in republican government.

 What Powers?
-Roger Sherman (CN) declared the duty of the Executive magistracy nothing more than carrying out the will of the legislature, which expressed the supreme will of society.
+Roger Sherman (CN) declared the duty of the Executive magistracy was to carry out the will of the legislature, which expressed the supreme will of society.
 Like a modern corporate CEO, Sherman’s Executive carried out the will of the republic’s board of directors and nothing more.

 To alleviate fears of a single Executive, James Madison (VA) went further than Sherman and proposed to better define the Executive’s duties.
 Where extensive powers would be safer in the hands of more than one Executive, proscribed powers could be left in a single man.
 He motioned to amend the clause, so the Executive would execute the laws, appoint officers and execute other powers not legislative or judicial.
 Mr. Wilson seconded.